Globe defenders love to post this meme. It shows when you zoom in on a basketball, it looks flat.

 But let’s humor the globists for a moment, and pretend the earth’s shape is like a basketball.
 First, you would need to put a clipboard on top of it, to represent the Pacific Ocean.
 It covers 30% of the earth’s surface.

-Next, you need a slightly smaller clipboard to represent the Pacific Ocean, since it represents 20% of the earth’s surface.
+Next, you need a slightly smaller clipboard to represent the Atlantic Ocean, since it represents 20% of the earth’s surface.
 And, as my friend @rokro111 points out, you need quarters, nickels and dimes to represent all the earth’s lakes.

 Since all the world’s oceans and lakes are flat and level, you’ll end up with a lot of flat shapes on your sphere.
 And I don’t mean things that look flat close up, like a basketball, I mean things that are demonstrably flat, like oceans.